-• Vector AutoRegression (VAR):
+• Vector Autoregression (VAR):

-In order to judge the resilience of banking on various macroeconomic shocks, Vector Autoregressive (VAR)3 approach has been adopted.
+In order to judge the resilience of banks on various macroeconomic shocks, Vector Autoregressive (VAR) approach has been adopted.
 The advantage of VAR model is that, it allows to fully capture the interaction among macroeconomic variables and banks' stability variable.
 It also captures the entailed feedback effect.